If you are a software developer or integrate software for Health, this article may be of your interest.

 Let’s see just a few examples in each scenario.

-If you develop or integrate EMR, EHR, HIS software
+If you develop or integrate EMR, EHR, HIS software for health

 We will start with a Natural Language Processing API (one of the many applications of Artificial Intelligence in Health).